Informed Initialization for Bayesian Optimization and Active Learning: Experimental Setup

 \subsection{Benchmarks}

 We use three types of benchmarks: synthetic optimization test functions, surrogate-based hyperparameter optimization tasks from LCBench~\citep{ZimLin2021a}, and high-dimensional SVM hyperparameter optimization problems.
 Synthetic functions are standard benchmarks for evaluating active learning and Bayesian optimization under controlled noise and dimensionality.
 LCBench tasks are GP surrogate models trained on 2,000 evaluations of multi-layer perceptrons (MLPs) on real-world datasets, using a Matern 3/2 kernel; all surrogates are included as part of our code release.
 The SVM benchmarks follow the setup in \citet{ament2023unexpected}, based on the problem originally introduced in \citet{eriksson2021high}.
 For these tasks, a Support Vector Regressor \citep{svr} is fit to the CTSlice dataset, using a fixed subset of 5,000 data points, with 20\% reserved for validation.
 To vary the dimensionality, an XGBoost model is fit to the original 388-dimensional dataset, and the most important features are retained according to XGBoost's default feature selection criterion.
 The objective is to minimize the validation RMSE.

-In synthetic functions, additive Gaussian noise is introduced directly to the function evaluations.
+In synthetic functions, additive Gaussian noise is introduced directly to the function evaluations (see Table~\ref{tab:noise_levels} for details).
 The LCBench benchmarks rely on pre-trained surrogate models, where the posterior mean is evaluated, and in cases where $\sigma_\varepsilon$ is non-zero, additional noise is added to the evaluation of the posterior mean.